gregneat/ACD/labs/README.md

   This could be helpful in bringing to life the idea of AP making the classes, and buffet using them.

+### Test Driven Development

+I might write more about this, but just as a preview, codecademy has a [cool article](https://news.codecademy.com/test-driven-development/) about Test Driven Development- what it is, why its used, and more.
+Essentially, pretty much the entire industry uses test driven development when they write code- which involves writing tests that fail, and then writing the actual code which will make these tests pass.

+I feel that implementing this in some way in the course curriculum not only introduces people to a concept that they will 100% run into if they continue into the field, but is also incredibly useful in the development process.
+It modifies how you think about the code you're trying to write, forcing you to wrap your head around *how* you're going to write your code as apposed to jumping into an empty java file and fiddling around.

+The "1-testing-lab-example" has relevant files, and will contain an example of how testing could be used in a lab.

 ### Conclusion